 - Operators of most restaurants owned their stores and did not lease from the corporation.

-- Operators were not required to buy supplies from the corporation, instead of being permitted to "shop around" as long as the supplies met company standards.
+- Operators were not required to buy supplies from the corporation; instead, they were permitted to "shop around" as long as the supplies met company standards.

 - Lundberg visited every store periodically and became personally acquainted with every employee.